LeMinh2022/validateFormVueJS/README.md

 # validateFormVueJS

-This is a smal project wwith vueJS.
+This is a smal project with vueJS.
   This project use:
 - HTML .
 CSS .
 Booostrap .
 VueJS
 - Vue-i18n to make translate lanaguage button  .